peejaywk/PremierFootball/README.md

 ### Common Features Across All pages
 * Header
     * The header will be in a fixid position at the top of the screen and will not scroll with the page contents.
 This allows visitors easy access to navigate the site via the menu.
     * The header will include links to all the site pages.
-These will be aligned to the right hand side of the page.
+These will be aligned to the left hand side of the page.
     * On hovering over the navigation links with the mouse they will change colour indicating to the user that they are clickable (desktop only).
-    * On mobile devidews the navigation links will be clearly visible at the top of the screen so the user can easily switch between team and league views.
+    * On mobile devices the navigation links will be clearly visible at the top of the screen so the user can easily switch between team and league views.
     * The site logo will be positioned to the left of the page and when cliked will take the user back to the home page.
 * Footer
     * The footer will be located at the bottom of each page and will scroll with the page contents.
-    * A disclaimer will be positioned to the left of the footer stating that this website is for educational purposes only.
+    * A disclaimer will be positioned in the footer stating that this website is for educational purposes only.
     * Social media links and other contact information will be positioned to the right of the footer.
     * Social media links will be represented by icons for each site and will increase when the user hovers over them.
     * There will be a contact link at the bottom of the page that will take the user to the contact page/form.
+        * It was decided not to add a button in the footer that links to the Contact page as this page is easily accessible via the link in the nav bar.
     * There will be a reference to the [API-FOOTBALL](https://rapidapi.com/api-sports/api/api-football) website indicating to the user the source of the data used on the website.

 ### Individual Page Features